-During the past five years, MPIP has worked with a wide variety of stakeholders to support their work.
+From its inception, MPIP worked with a wide variety of stakeholders to support their work.
 Below is a listing of a number of the organizations we have worked with and the services we performed.
 You can follow the hyperlinks to the organizations’ major Internet sites.

 National Neighborhood Indicators Partnership (NNIP)

 NNIP is a collaborative effort by the Urban Institute in Washington, DC, and local partners to further the development and use of community-level information systems in local policymaking and community building.
 MPIP is one of the more than 30 city and regional partners.
-In the past year, MPIP has been a collaborative partner in two major efforts: 1) developing comprehensive, shared, and neighborhood to regional scale indicators that can be used in the pursuit of the Partnership’s goal; and 2) responding to the foreclosure crisis facing most of the cities and regions represented in NNIP.
+In past years, MPIP was a collaborative partner in two major efforts: 1) developing comprehensive, shared, and neighborhood to regional scale indicators that can be used in the pursuit of the Partnership’s goal; and 2) responses to the foreclosure crisis facing most of the cities and regions represented in NNIP.

-Comprehensive Community Indicator Initiatives.
 NNIP partners update neighborhood data systems covering a variety of topics.
 In some cities, including Philadelphia, communities use the data from the NNIP partners to develop comprehensive community indicator initiatives.
-In this approach, indicators are selected across topical domains to collectively track trends in community well-being and quality of life.
-A comprehensive indicators project offers the community an opportunity to discuss what is important to them, to systematically review whether things have been getting better or worse, and to establish priorities for policy response.
+In this approach, indicators were selected across topical domains to collectively track trends in community well-being and quality of life.
+A comprehensive indicators project offered communities an opportunity to discuss what is important to them, to systematically review whether things have been getting better or worse, and to establish priorities for policy response.
 In recent years, this initiative has expanded, developing a concept and plan for developing a shared indicators system.
-Working papers and further information is available at http://www2.urban.org/nnip/sharedindic.html.
+Working papers and further information are available at http://www2.urban.org/nnip/sharedindic.html.

-NNIP Foreclosure Activities.
-Over two-thirds of the NNIP partners are collaborating with their local networks to improve their communities' response to the foreclosure crisis.
-They are engaged in a wide range of activities, including analyzing the patterns and causes of foreclosures, helping practitioners to tailor strategies to fit neighborhood contexts and rapidly changing conditions, and facilitating coordination of efforts across programmatic and government silos.
-Of particular note are efforts to analyze the impacts of foreclosure on children and schools (funded by the Open Society Institute and the Foundation to Promote Open Society).
-NNIP also tracks presentations and publications dealing with foreclosure and its impacts on communities.
+Over two-thirds of NNIP partners collaborated with their local networks to improve their communities' response to the foreclosure crisis.
+They engaged in a wide range of activities, including analysis of the patterns and causes of foreclosures, helping practitioners to tailor strategies to fit neighborhood contexts and rapidly changing conditions, and facilitating coordination of efforts across programmatic and government silos.
+Of particular note were efforts to analyze the impacts of foreclosure on children and schools (funded by the Open Society Institute and the Foundation to Promote Open Society).
+NNIP also tracked presentations and publications dealing with foreclosure and its impacts on communities.
 (A continually updated list is available at http://www2.urban.org/nnip/foreclosures.html).

 We assisted this organization in designing a questionnaire to be used in researching the experiences and future plans of college students studying in the greater Philadelphia area, as part of the effort to retain more college graduates in the region.